Dec 10, 2022 | Native Hope

 This historical land loss is more profound than the physical land that was lost—it is a loss of sustenance, culture, language, and life itself.
 By placing a limit on the amount of land and natural resources, indigenous people may “own,” the U.S. government forcibly transformed the Dakota lifestyle from that of a nomadic, self-sustaining people with land-based cultural practices into a more sedentary, dependent, and assimilated lifestyle.

-These unjust environmental changes forced upon the Dakota caused starvation, which gave way to anger.
-Changes included confinement to a reservation, introducing a foreign currency, taxes, an alternative perception of monetary value, and enforced Western systems that were difficult to understand through cultural and language differences.
-Access to hunting and gathering sites decreased, food rations and payments based on treaties with the U.S. government were delivered late or unfair, and traders made claims of debts owed by the tribes.
+Changes forced upon the Dakota caused starvation, which gave way to anger.
+Access to hunting and gathering sites decreased, crop failures and payments based on treaties with the U.S. government were delivered late, due to the U.S. Government's priority in funding the Civil War.
 In desperation and determined to restore ancestral hunting grounds to feed their people, a group of Dakota-led a series of attacks on neighboring settler communities, thus beginning what United States history refers to as the “Dakota War of 1862.”

-Several Dakota attacks on settler communities and military forts occurred during the fall and winter of 1862.
+Several Dakota attacks on settler communities and military forts occurred during the fall of 1862.
 Dakota Chief Little Crow explained the cause of the battles to United States Colonel Henry Sibley and said that he [Little Crow] would release the captured settlers if the U.S. addressed the issues.
-The Dakota surrendered at the Battle of Wood Lake, which forced many Dakota to flee Minnesota and resulted in the imprisonment of 2,000 Dakota split between Fort Snelling and the internment camp of Pike Island.
+After the Battle of Wood Lake, some Dakotas fled, others surrendered to Sibley.
+Sibley said he would not punish those who attacked the settlers.
+The remaining Dakota, the majority non-combatants, were forced to march 150 miles arriving at Fort Snelling on November 14.

 Courtesy of Minnesota Historical Society